|

 Mix all ingredients in a glass bowl with a non-metal utensil.
 It shouldn’t be too liquid; the thickness should be something like yogurt.
 Spread the mixture in an even layer under each armpit.

+Leave the mixture on for 5-15 minutes.
+Wash off the armpits with warm water.
 A bit of redness is normal as the blood flow is increased.
 However, if you feel any pain, immediately remove the mix from your armpits.

 What deodorant works best for smelly armpits?